Ack vs Resolve Discipline

 Resolve discipline

-Resolve only when the underlying signal has returned to normal for at least 5 minutes, or when you have confirmed the root cause is mitigated.
+- Confirm before resolving.
+The signal must have returned to normal for at least 5 minutes, or the root cause must be confirmed mitigated.
+Resolving on hope is a regression generator.

-Auto-resolve should be off by default for high-severity alerts.
-A flapping signal that auto-resolves at the 4 minute mark masks an ongoing incident.
+- Auto-resolve off for high severity.
+A flapping signal that auto-resolves at the 4-minute mark masks an ongoing incident.
+Sev-1 and Sev-2 stay manual.

-If you resolve and the alert refires within 30 minutes, treat it as the same incident in your post-incident review.
+- Refire within 30 minutes.
+If the alert refires inside half an hour, treat it as the same incident in the post-incident review.
+Splitting the timeline hides the real duration.

 What to measure

-MTTA: time from page to ack.
-Target under 5 minutes p95.
+- MTTA.
+Time from page to ack.
+Target under 5 minutes at p95.
 Above that means rotations are too thin or coverage gaps exist.

-MTTR: time from page to resolve.
-Track per-service, not globally; a noisy service drags the headline number.
+- MTTR.
+Time from page to resolve.
+Track per-service; a noisy service otherwise drags the headline number.

 How to apply

-Audit the last quarter of incidents.
-Look for any with multiple resolves; those are flapping and need tuning.
+- Quarterly audit.
+Review the last quarter of incidents.
+Any with multiple resolves are flapping and need tuning.

-Add a 1-minute confirmation window before resolve becomes final.
+- Confirmation window.
+Add a 1-minute confirmation delay before resolve becomes final.
 PagerDuty supports this through alert dependencies.